 Disability Rights Center - NH (DRC) is New Hampshire's designated Protection and Advocacy agency and authorized by federal statute "to pursue legal, administrative and other appropriate remedies" on behalf of individuals with disabilities.
 DRC is a statewide organization independent from state government or service providers.

-DRC provides information, referral, advice, and legal representation and advocacy to individuals with disabilities on a wide range of disability-related problems.
+DRC provides information, referral, advice, legal representation, and advocacy to individuals with disabilities on a wide range of disability-related problems.
+DRC's authority includes access to facilities to conduct monitoring activities, including site visits and speaking with residents of the facility.

 Paul Levy, President